hybridauth/hybridauth/README.md

 #### Questions, Help and Support?

 For general questions (i.e, "how-to" questions), please consider using [StackOverflow](https://stackoverflow.com/questions/tagged/hybridauth) instead of the Github issues tracker.
-For convenience, we also have a [low-activity] mailing list at [Google Groups](http://groups.google.com/group/hybridauth) and a [Gitter channel](https://gitter.im/hybridauth/hybridauth) if you want to get help directly from the community.
+For convenience, we also have a [low-activity] [Gitter channel](https://gitter.im/hybridauth/hybridauth) if you want to get help directly from the community.

 #### License